Our Board of Directors

 Mr Colin Storrie has over 20 years’ experience in senior finance roles in listed companies, investment banking and government.
 This includes Group Treasurer, Deputy Chief Financial Officer and Chief Financial Officer roles within Qantas Airways Ltd and AMP Ltd. He has also held a number of director roles in both listed and non-listed companies.
 Currently, Colin is an independent non-executive Director of AIG Australia Ltd and is Chair of both its Board Audit and Risk Committees.
 He is also an independent non-executive director of North Queensland Airports and Toronto City Airport Terminal Operations.
 He holds a bachelor of commerce, a graduate diploma in management, is a fellow of the Australian Society of Certified Practicing Accountants (FCPA) and a Graduate of the Australian Institute of Company Directors (GAICD).

-Ms Olivia Wirth is Group Executive Brand, Marketing and Corporate Affairs.
+Ms Olivia Wirth is Group Executive Brand, Marketing and Corporate Affairs at Qantas.
 Olivia is responsible for the Qantas Group’s external and internal communications including managing the Qantas Brand, marketing, PR and corporate affairs.
 This portfolio also includes management of the company’s digital, social and entertainment strategies as well as partnerships with sporting codes, community organisations and arts organisations.
 She is a member of the Executive Committee.

 Olivia joined Qantas in 2009 and has held several positions, including the Group Executive for Government Relations and Corporate Affairs.
 She has over 15 years of experience in public affairs, marketing and government relations.
 Olivia joined Qantas from the Tourism & Transport Forum, Australia’s peak tourism industry group where, as Executive Director, she led its public advocacy and engagement with federal and state governments.
 She has worked in a range of public and corporate affairs roles, including for the UK based, Business in the Community (part of the Prince's Trust) and the Australian Tourist Commission (now Tourism Australia).